canhld94/HeteroServing/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$TRT_LIB_DIR:$CUDA_INSTALL_DIR/lib64/
 ```

-The following package are required to build the project.
+The following tools are required to build the project.
 If you don't want to use Conan, manually add cmake modules to the CMake files.

 ```
 GCC>=5